synigopulse/oneapi/README.md

     {
       return new UnauthorizedResult();
     }

-    // Return a value from an injected provider
-    // Context gives you all kinds of relevant references to
+    // Return a value from an injected provider.
+Context gives you all kinds
-    // information regarding your current request
-    return new OkObjectResult(_injectedProvider.GetSomeValue(Context.Current.Principal));
+    // of relevant references to information regarding your current request. return new OkObjectResult(_injectedProvider.GetSomeValue(Context.Current.Principal));
   }
 }